The Unaware Atelier Master: Atelier members

 A former member of the Flaming Dragon Fang, who was kicked out after his group deemed him useless.
 Kurt is a kind and hardworking handyman from an isolated village named Hast in the Sheen Mountains.
 Despite his claim to be fifteen years old, time may pass differently for him and people in his village than for other humans, as a remark by his demon friend Hildegard indicates that he may actually be 1,200+ years old.

-Although his combat abilities are subpar, Kurt tremendously outshines in non-combative tasks no matter how difficult, finishing his work in a far shorter time with jaw-droppingly amazing results, phenomena which are apparently commonplace in his home village.
+Although his combat abilities are subpar, Kurt tremendously outshines in non-combative tasks regardless of how difficult, finishing his work in a far shorter time with jaw-droppingly amazing results, phenomena which are apparently commonplace in his home village.
 Such abilities include making food that can heal injuries or undo curses, superhuman strength, mining abilities, creating powerful medicine, and cleaning skills that can remove even magic.
 He also unconsciously radiates a powerful magical aura which empowers or enhances everything he works on.
-However, he is incredibly naive and has very low self-esteem, which makes him a very easy target for anyone to manipulate him.
-After Yulicia and other high-ranking individuals in the kingdom notice his extraordinary qualities, they recruit him as the new Atelier Master for a magic artifacts workshop, but out of worry for his personal safety they keep him blissfully unaware of his important role, letting him believe he is instead a mere handyman.
+However, he is incredibly naive and has very low self-esteem, which makes him a very easy target for anyone to manipulate him; and for unknown reasons, he has the tendency to lapse into a 24-hour long coma whenever someone praises him for his work and awake with no memory of said praise.
+After Yulicia and other high-ranking individuals in the kingdom notice his extraordinary qualities, they recruit him as the new Atelier Master for a magic artifacts workshop, but out of worry for his personal safety they keep him blissfully unaware of his important role, letting him assume he is instead a mere handyman.